databricks/spark-sklearn/README.md

 This package has the following requirements:
  - a recent version of scikit-learn.
 Version 0.17 has been tested, older versions may work too.
  - spark >= 1.5.
 Spark may be downloaded from the [spark official website](http://spark.apache.org/).
 In order to use PDSpark, you need to use the pyspark interpreter or another spark-compliant python interpreter.
-See the [Spark guide](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) for more details.
+See the [Spark guide](https://spark.apache.org/docs/1.5.2/programming-guide.html#overview) for more details.
  - [nose](https://nose.readthedocs.org) (testing dependency only)

 This package is available on PYPI:

-	pip install XXX
+	pip install pdspark

 If you want to use a developer version, you just need to make sure the `python/` subdirectory is in the `PYTHONPATH` when launching the pyspark interpreter: